 Layers, layers, layers!
 Come prepared for all types of weather.

 No matter the season, you should always bring a variety of sensible layers to add or remove according to the temperature.
-To get ideas how to dress well for the Nordic climate, we highly recommend checking out the stylish, durable outdoor clothing from Icelandic brand 66° North before you travel.
+To get an idea of how the Nordic climate will be, we highly recommend checking out our weather guide.

 Don’t forget to pack at least one warm jumper or fleece, a waterproof jacket and comfortable walking shoes/boots/trainers, preferably with good grip for all sorts of terrain.
 An umbrella can also come in handy, and cruise passengers may wish to bring binoculars.